You know you can do the job, but how do you WIN the job?

 Follow up calls

-Being upfront and honest will establish clear communications from the outset, which will not only help you in securing this initial job, but may also result in repeat business moving forwards.
+Being upfront and honest will establish clear communications from the outset, which will not only help you in securing this initial job but may also result in repeat business moving forward.

 Ultimately, if you’ve put in the graft to convert the customer, make sure you then follow through with quality workmanship.